There’s nothing like pregnancy for old wives’ tales. Here’s what to believe – and what to take with a pinch of salt (or gherkin, craving dependent)…

 The verdict: Myth.
 Hormonal changes during the first trimester are the most probable cause of morning sickness.
 It is very common in early pregnancy.

 Several risk factors for morning sickness include having twins or triplets, or a history of morning sickness in previous pregnancies.
-Gender has nothing to do with it (NHS Choices, 2018b).
+Your baby's sex has nothing to do with it (NHS Choices, 2018b).

 ‘You shouldn’t eat spicy food during pregnancy.’